IntersectMBO/plutus/doc/plutus/howtos/writing-a-scalable-app.rst

     A block with two transactions, Tx1 and Tx2, both changing the on-chain state of our app.
 Adding the block to the chain caused outputs (B) and (D) to become spent, and (E), (F), and (G) to be created in the unspent state.

-The number of new outputs that can be added to our application state in a single block is ultimately limited by the block size, which is a protocol parameter.
+The number of new outputs that can be added to our application state in a single block is ultimately limited by the block size.
+The block size is a protocol parameter that can be adapted over time to match the growth in smart contract usage.
 The number of outputs that can be removed from our application state in a block is limited both by the block size *and* by the number of outputs that are currently unspent.

 To produce a script output we only need to provide the hashes of the script and the datum, whereas to spend a script output we need to provide the script, datum and redeemer values in full.